 Now that classes are over it occurs to me that Old Rex, like Prufrock, may have been like all of us, with desires left stranded on the shore.
 At one point in his life, he may even have heard the mermaids singing, each to each.
-Perhaps he too said to himself, indeed, there will be time … there will be time / To prepare a face to meet the faces that you meet; / There will be time to murder and create, / And time for all the works and days of hands / That lift and drop a question on your plate.
+Perhaps he too said to himself that There will be time to murder and create, / And time for all the works and days of hands / That lift and drop a question on your plate.
 Yet at what point did he realize he was out of time?
 When did he first understand that the beautiful mermaids were never going to sing to him?

 What time is it, anyway?
 I look at my watch but it’s not there.
 I put it on the counter before getting into the bath.
 But still time flows like water through my fingers, just like Camus said.

 Where to fit Prufrock’s crisis of existentialism and meaning?
 Is it the end of the epic — the death of a literary form that once encompassed the meaning of entire civilizations?
 Is it Beauty’s revenge — the perfume from a dress that makes Prufrock so digress?
 Or does Prufrock’s journey signal the end of love, and the beginning of tragedy?

 I share in Prufrock's uncertainty, the slippery digits of time cascading like water down the faucet.
 I see the months, weeks, and days that I should've spent huddled over my books instead of sitting on Wreck Beach and lingering by the chambers of the sea.
 Like Macbeth, I’ve made my own bed, drawn my own bath.
 The only thing I’m sure about is that it’s already the tomorrow for whom the bells toll.
-The bells ring again and again, as if there is no yesterday and even the present is lost: To-morrow, and to-morrow, and to-morrow / Creeps in this petty pace from day to day, / To the last syllable of recorded time.
+The bells ring again and again, as if there is no yesterday and as if tomorrow is too monotonous to think about: To-morrow, and to-morrow, and to-morrow / Creeps in this petty pace from day to day, / To the last syllable of recorded time.